Jim came to Albuquerque in 1965 to attend college, knowing only four people.

 This state and community have allowed me to get an education, have a family, and have a successful career.
 I want to continue to give back to New Mexico.

 Jim is married to Nancy Wood, a former Albuquerque Public Schools Spanish/English teacher and administrator at Rio Grande, Sandia, and West Mesa High Schools.
 Nancy recently retired from consulting with local non-profits through her own consulting firm.
 Sons, Jay and Lucas who graduated from Sandia High School, and their wives, Seonji and Nicole, all are educators abroad.
-Jim and Nancy have one grandson and are expecting a granddaughter in August.
+Jim and Nancy have two grandsons and one granddaughter.

 - Graduated from the University of New Mexico and served as Student Body President